ChriZa1410/data_eng_backend/README.md

   - data_aggregation: fetches raw sensor data and aggregates data to a proper format
   - data_processing: fetches aggregated sensor data and processes data with some calculations (e.g. max/min/mean values for each sensor)
   - data_upload: fetches processed data and uploads data to Influxdb data sink
-  - grafana: monitoring processed IoT sensor data and metrics inside the kafka cluster
+  - grafana: monitoring processed IoT sensor data by the kafka cluster
-  - influxdb: InfluxDB database to store productive and metrics data
+  - influxdb: InfluxDB database to store productive data

   Kafka connect components:
   - ingestion_connector: Source Connect cluster (FileSource) to append external data source (csv file) to the kafka cluster
+  - IoT_sensor_data_simulation_smartwatch: simulates an IoT data source of type smartwatch (is a *.csv file source connector instance inside ingestion_connector cluster)
   - db_connector: Sink Connect cluster (InfluxDB Sink) to append external data sink (InfluxDB) to the kafka cluster for storing productive data of the cluster
-  - metrics_connector: Sink Connect cluster (InfluxDB Sink) to append external data sink (InfluxDB) to the kafka cluster for storing performance metrics of the cluster
-  - IoT_sensor_data_simulation_smartwatch: simulates an IoT data source of type smartwatch (is a *.csv file source connector instance inside ingestion_connector cluster)
   - kafkaconnect_influxdb_sink_productive: stores productive data after being processed in the kafka cluster (is a sink connector instance inside db_connector cluster)
-  - kafkaconnect_influxdb_sink_metrics: stores metrics data after being processed in the kafka cluster (is a sink connector instance inside metrics_connector cluster)

   Initialization and Kafka periphery:
   - init-kafka-topics: defines the topics in the kafka cluster
   - init-schema-registry: initializes schemas of kafka topics
-  - init-databases: initializes InfluxDB databases
+  - init-databases: initializes InfluxDB database
   - init-kafkaconnect_influxdb_sink_productive: initializes sink connector instance inside db_connector cluster for productive data
-  - init-kafkaconnect_influxdb_sink_metrics: initializes sink connector instance inside db_connector cluster for metrics data
   - control-center: Frontend hub to manage and check health and functionality of the kafka cluster

   More details about the microservices' functionality can be found in comments inside the code files.